WangJiexin/ArchivalQA/README.md

 This repository contains data and code for the SIGIR 2022 paper "ArchivalQA: A Large-scale Benchmark Dataset for Open Domain Question Answering over Archival News Collections", which consists of the ArchivalQA dataset, its four sub-datasets, the code of the dataset-constructing framework, as well as other related training datasets used in the framework, etc.

 ## Dataset
 The ArchivalQA dataset, as well as its four sub-datasets (ArchivalQAEasy, ArchivalQAHard, ArchivalQATime, ArchivalQANoTime) are available and can be downloaded [here](https://drive.google.com/drive/folders/15JMtkJAqtZsKr_P-0jH4iFy2EOri4GbR).
 Please check [Dataset](Dataset/) for more details, in which we also desribe the basic statistics, the sub-datasets, the results of baselines as well as instructions for using the ArchivalQA dataset.
-The following figure shows few examples stored in the ArchivalQA dataset.
+The following figure shows few examples that stored in the ArchivalQA dataset.
 <p align="center">
   <img src="Dataset/ArchivalQA_Examples.png">
 </p>